Use Azure Storage for SQL Server backup and restore

-Starting with SQL Server 2012 SP1 CU2, you can now write SQL Server backups directly to the Azure Blob storage service.
-You can use this functionality to back up to and restore from the Azure Blob service with an on-premises SQL Server database or a SQL Server database in an Azure virtual machine.
-Backup to cloud offers benefits of availability, limitless geo-replicated off-site storage, and ease of migration of data to and from the cloud.
+Starting with SQL Server 2012 SP1 CU2, you can now write SQL Server backups directly to Azure Blob storage.
+You can use this functionality to back up to and restore from Azure Blob storage and a SQL Server database.
+Backup to the cloud offers benefits of availability, limitless geo-replicated off-site storage, and ease of migration of data to and from the cloud.
 You can issue BACKUP or RESTORE statements by using Transact-SQL or SMO.

 SQL Server 2016 introduces new capabilities; you can use file-snapshot backup to perform nearly instantaneous backups and incredibly quick restores.

-This topic explains why you might choose to use Azure storage for SQL backups and then describes the components involved.
-You can use the resources provided at the end of the article to access walkthroughs and additional information to start using this service with your SQL Server backups.
+This topic explains why you might choose to use Azure Storage for SQL Server backups and then describes the components involved.
+You can use the resources provided at the end of the article to access walk-throughs and additional information to start using this service with your SQL Server backups.

-Benefits of Using the Azure Blob Service for SQL Server Backups
+Benefits of using Azure Blob storage for SQL Server backups

 There are several challenges that you face when backing up SQL Server.
 These challenges include storage management, risk of storage failure, access to off-site storage, and hardware configuration.
-Many of these challenges are addressed by using the Azure Blob store service for SQL Server backups.
+Many of these challenges are addressed by using Azure Blob storage for SQL Server backups.
 Consider the following benefits:

 - Ease of use: Storing your backups in Azure blobs can be a convenient, flexible, and easy to access off-site option.
 Creating off-site storage for your SQL Server backups can be as easy as modifying your existing scripts/jobs to use the BACKUP TO URL syntax.
 Off-site storage should typically be far enough from the production database location to prevent a single disaster that might impact both the off-site and production database locations.
 By choosing to geo-replicate your Azure blobs, you have an extra layer of protection in the event of a disaster that could affect the whole region.

-- Backup archive: The Azure Blob Storage service offers a better alternative to the often used tape option to archive backups.
+- Backup archive: Azure Blob storage offers a better alternative to the often used tape option to archive backups.
 Tape storage might require physical transportation to an off-site facility and measures to protect the media.
-Storing your backups in Azure Blob Storage provides an instant, highly available, and a durable archiving option.
+Storing your backups in Azure Blob storage provides an instant, highly available, and a durable archiving option.

 - Managed hardware: There is no overhead of hardware management with Azure services.
 Azure services manage the hardware and provide geo-replication for redundancy and protection against hardware failures.